-Key components and infrastructure that could be sources of parameters of concern (POC) include:
+Key components and infrastructure that could be sources of parameters of potential concern (POC) include:

-- Open pit and dewatering system; - Explosives manufacturing facility; - Process plant and associated facilities (mill, reagent, adsorption, primary crusher, cone crusher and screen, and gold room); - Tailings storage facility, spillways, and seepage collection system, including the environmental control dam; - Waste stockpiles; - Low grade ore stockpile, including diversion channel, low permeability foundation, and seepage collection system; - · Contact water management infrastructure; - Water treatment plants, ponds, pumps and piping; - Borrow areas and quarries; - · Sewage treatment system, incinerator (existing), and solid waste facilities; and - Haul and service roads and the mine access road.
+- Open pit and dewatering system; - Explosives manufacturing facility; - Process plant and associated facilities (mill, reagent, adsorption, primary crusher, cone crusher and screen, and gold room); - Tailings storage facility, spillways, and seepage collection system, including the environmental control dam; - Waste stockpiles; - Low grade ore stockpile, including diversion channel, low permeability foundation, and seepage collection system; - Contact water management infrastructure; - Water treatment plants, ponds, pumps and piping; - Borrow areas and quarries; - Sewage treatment system, incinerator (existing), and solid waste facilities; - Truck and equipment repair shop; and - Haul and service roads and the mine access road.

 If concentrations of parameters of potential concern are found to be higher than the applicable BC CSR standards (or are higher than background concentrations, when background is higher than the applicable BC CSR standard), the parameter will be identified as a POC.
-Additional site reclamation, remediation (e.g., removal of contaminated environmental media, onsite or in situ treatment), and/or human health and ecological risk assessment may be required to further characterize or address the areas of environmental concern.
-The Annual Reclamation Report will detail the comparison to standards and the report will be provided to Indigenous nations (and EMLI) for review.
+Additional site reclamation, remediation (e.g., removal of contaminated environmental media, onsite or in situ treatment), and/or human health